Moritz-hubb/CulinaChef-iOS/Legal_Texts/Privacy_EN.md

 | API logs | 30 days | Technical log deletion |
 | Audit logs | 3 years | Legal requirement |

-**Note:** Chat messages are stored only temporarily during active sessions and are not permanently saved in the database.

 ---

 ## 8. Protection of Minors